Archit-sarna/HR-Employee-Data-Analysis/README.md

 Feel free to customize and expand the analysis and visualization in Power BI based on your specific HR data and business needs.

----

-This README provides an overview of the HR Employee Data Analysis Project, highlights its features, describes the analysis, and emphasizes the importance of using Power BI for visualization.
-Customization with specific details, usage examples, and acknowledgments is encouraged for your project.